cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 TACACS Plus (TACACS+) was later created
   - an open publicly documented protocol
   - the most commonly used of the three.
-   - Can be used to control specific commans that can be executed on a network infrastructure device.
+   - Can be used to control specific commands that can be executed on a network infrastructure device.
 Foundation Topics WAN Properties
 - To select an appropriate WAN technology for a network you are designing, or to better understand a WAN technology in a currently installed network,
 - you need the ability to compare one WAN technology to another.
 - This section identifies a collection of WAN connection properties that